 10) Proper safety precautions as generally required by US Speedskating or Speed Skating Canada must be taken to protect the personal welfare of all athletes and spectators.

-13) Awards (to be determined) will be given as follows.
+13) Awards (certificates) and bragging rights will be given as follows.

 A) The top three finishers in each age category and distance.

-B) The top three overall (as determined by points) in each age category.
+B) The top three overall (as determined by samalog scoring) in each age category.
+Please

-C) The top club (as determined by points).
+C) The top club (as determined by actual points).

 14) Results will be posted by March 31, 2019, and certificates by April 30, 2019.